 Crispy, crunchy chocolate

-Recently, I was in the Market Hall Foods (formerly The Pasta Shop), which carries a selection of artisan chocolates (many local SFBA), and saw that they had Feve.
+Recently, I was in the Market Hall Foods, which carries a selection of artisan chocolates (many local SFBA), and saw that they had Feve.
 I have loved Feve since it was Au Coeur de Chocolat because chocolatier Shawn Williams makes such inventive delicious chocolates, so I picked up a pack of their Praline Bars.

 I last saw these distinctively curvy bars a few years ago at a chocolate salon, and while cute and delicious, they were not travel hardy.
 They melted in the heat between SF and Oakland, losing their curves but not their taste.
 So I was excited to see that I can buy them locally and they now come in form-fitting sturdy plastic cases.